EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

 Protection can be applied so that the context is accessible only by the owning user(s).

-For the purposes of this example we will assume the user `eoepcauser` - adjust for your own purposes.
+For the purposes of this example we can assume the user `eoepcauser` - adjust for your own purposes.

 1. Use the `protect-resource.sh`: